dotnet/docs/docs/core/diagnostics/dumps.md

 # Dumps

-A dump is a file that contains snapshot of the process at the time they were created and can be useful for examining the state of your application for debugging.
-Dumps can be used for post-mortem debugging of your .NET application when it is difficult to attach a debugger to it (for example, when the app is running in production).
-Using dumps allows you to capture the state of the problematic process and examine it without having to stop it from running while being analyzed.
+A dump is a file that contains snapshot of the process at the time it was created and can be useful for examining the state of your application.
+Dumps can be used for post-mortem debugging of your .NET application when it is difficult to attach a debugger to it such as production or CI environments.
+Using dumps allows you to capture the state of the problematic process and examine it without having to stop the application.

 ## Collect dumps

 Dumps can be collected in a variety of ways depending on which platform you are running your app on.

 > [!NOTE]
-> Collecting a dump inside a container requires PTRACE capability which can be added via `--cap-add=SYS_PTRACE` or `--privileged`.
+> Collecting a dump inside a container requires PTRACE capability, which can be added via `--cap-add=SYS_PTRACE` or `--privileged`.

 ### Using dotnet-dump

 `dotnet-dump` is a CLI tool that allows you to collect and analyze dumps.
-For more information on how to use it to collect dumps with `dotnet-dump`, refer to [its documentation](dotnet-dump.md)
+For more information on how to use it to collect dumps with `dotnet-dump`, see [Dump collection and analysis utility](dotnet-dump.md)

 ### Using environment variables

 For some situations, it may be more desirable to use environment variables to collect dumps.
-For example, capturing a dump when an exception is thrown helps you identify issue by examining the state of the app when it crashed.
+For example, capturing a dump when an exception is thrown helps you identify an issue by examining the state of the app when it crashed.

-The table below shows the environment variables you can configure for collecting dumps.
+The following table shows the environment variables you can configure for collecting dumps.

 |Environment variable|Description|Default value|
 |-------|---------|---|